MSI Reproductive Choices: History

 In 1992, it set up Options Consultancy Services, a wholly owned subsidiary headquartered in the United Kingdom, stating that it is a "provider of technical expertise, short-term consultancy and long-term management services in the health and the social sectors".

 In 2000, Marie Stopes opened in Australia, trading under Marie Stopes Australia.
 It is the only national, independently accredited safe abortion, vasectomy and contraception provider in the country.

 In 2008, Marie Stopes International opened in Mexico City state, where legislative change enabled improved access to abortion services.

+Controversy

 Name change

-In November 2020 Marie Stopes International changed its name to "MSI Reproductive Choices" in reaction to Stopes's views on eugenics, in "stark contrast" to its values.
+In November 2020, Marie Stopes International changed its name to "MSI Reproductive Choices", in reaction to Stopes's views on eugenics, which were in "stark contrast" to its values.
 The name of the organisation had been under discussion for many years.

+Care Quality Commission investigation

+In December 2016, the Care Quality Commission, a British regulatory watchdog, published a report stating 10 clinics operated by MSI Reproductive Choices had failed to adequately train staff and in some cases failed to obtain informed consent from patients.

 Activities

 Contraception

-MSI estimated that the services they provided in 2019 prevented approximately 13 million unintended pregnancies, 34,6000 maternal deaths and 6.5 million unsafe abortions.
+MSI estimated that the services they provided in 2019 prevented approximately 13 million unintended pregnancies, 34,600 maternal deaths and 6.5 million unsafe abortions.
 In 2019 there were 32 million women using a method of contraception provided by MSI.